General Terms and Conditions

 This non-disclosure agreement shall remain to be binding on the parties after this Agreement has ended.

-No party shall be liable for damages or delays resulting from a force majeure event such as storms, fire, water, war, strikes, virus attacks, epidemics, earthquakes, nuclear contamination, a disruption of the public communication or public transportation infrastructure or other acts of God (a "Force Majeure Event").
+No party shall be liable for damages or delays resulting from a force majeure event such as storms, fire, water, war, strikes, virus attacks, epidemics and pandemics, earthquakes, nuclear contamination, a disruption of the public communication or public transportation infrastructure, measures of export control, embargoes of the United Nations or other acts of God (a "Force Majeure Event").

 If a party is unable to perform its obligations under this Agreement due to a Force Majeure Event, then the target date for the fulfillment of such obligations shall be postponed in line with the continuation of such Force Majeure Event.